AI leadership

 Managing Risk

-The four AI failure modes that actually hit enterprises: data leakage, wrong answers, over-reliance, shadow AI.
-And the operational controls that catch them.
+Five AI failure modes that hit enterprises: data leakage, wrong answers, over-reliance, shadow AI, ungoverned automation, and the controls that catch them.

 Recent Articles

 Most marketing teams start with AI copywriting and stall there.
-The workflows that actually compress are analytical — competitive monitoring, campaign reporting, structured content against a spec.
-The verifier is the conversion rate.
+The workflows that actually compress are analytical: monitoring, reporting, spec-based content.

-AI tools are reactive by design.
-Someone opens them, types a prompt, gets output, closes them.
-The total leverage is bounded by how often that happens.
-Scheduled and event-driven agents remove the human from the initiation step.
+AI tools are reactive by design — a human opens, prompts, closes.
+Total leverage is bounded by how often that happens.
+Event-driven agents remove the human.

 ChatGPT vs. Claude vs. Gemini: What to Actually Buy